BIST-Research/batbot/doc/source/getting_started/hardware_setup.rst

  - Screw terminals for the transducer connections
  - 3D printed components for mounting the transducer and ear(optional)

-Assembly instructions and more detials about the components can be found in the setup and asssembly section of the sonar system documentation:
+Assembly instructions and more details about the components can be found in the setup and asssembly section of the sonar system documentation:
 :ref:`setup-and-assembly`

 Tendon Actuation System